-- 44. Current technologies allow for end-users to develop/configure software for the purpose of automating day-to-day business processes, facilitating decision-making and storing data.
+- 45. Current technologies allow for end-users to develop/configure software for the purpose of automating day-to-day business processes, facilitating decision-making and storing data.
 In addition, software is increasingly designed to enable extraction of data by users.
-This creates a risk that data life-cycle controls may be inadequate given that end-user developed/ configured software is not typically subject to the controls that an IT function would apply. - 45.
-A regulated institution would normally introduce processes to identify the existence of end-user developed/configured software and assess its risk exposure.
-In APRA's view, any IT asset that is used for the processing and retention of critical or sensitive data would comply with the relevant life-cycle controls of the institution.
+This creates a risk that data life-cycle controls may be inadequate given that end-user developed/configured software is not typically subject to the controls that a technology function would apply.15 - 46.
+A regulated entity would normally introduce processes to identify the existence of end-user developed/configured software and assess its risk exposure.
+In APRA's view, any software that is used for the processing and retention of critical or sensitive data would comply with the relevant lifecycle controls of the entity.